SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/38_graphit_with_parameters.PNG)

-Click **Run**, and view the results on the right side in the output window:
+Click **Run**, and view the results on the right side in the output window.

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)

 ## Parameters Setup When Calling Graphit Directly From Swagger
 Add the parameters to the Parameters window to create a GET request for the Graphit file and populate the parameters in Swagger.

 Note that to execute the Graphit file, populate the parameter's value in Swagger.
-The debug values are only taken as input in Debug mode.
+The Debug values are only taken as input in Debug mode.

 Example:

-Using the same grSql.graphit Graphit file used in the previous example, in the following screenshot, the customer_id Debug value has been left empty intentionaly.
+Using the same **grSql.graphit** Graphit file used in the previous example, in the following screenshot the **customer_id Debug** value has been left empty intentionally.

 ![](/articles/15_web_services/17_Graphit/images/40_graphit_with_parameters.PNG)
 Following its deployment, the Graphit file is deployed as a Web Service.

 ![](/articles/15_web_services/17_Graphit/images/41_graphit_with_parameters.PNG)

-As indicated below, the two Parameters fields are marked as required,
+As indicated below, the two Parameters fields are marked as required.

 ![](/articles/15_web_services/17_Graphit/images/42_graphit_with_parameters.PNG)

-The customer_id=547, and case_id=1394 values are filled in the Parameters fields.
+The **customer_id=547** and **case_id=1394** values are filled in the Parameters fields.

 ![](/articles/15_web_services/17_Graphit/images/43_graphit_with_parameters.PNG)

-Note that when deleting all parameters in the Parameters dialog box together, the values in the GET section in the Swagger GUI cannot be specified but can be injected in the POST section, with a succedful response upon execution:
+Note that when deleting all parameters in the Parameters dialog box together, the values in the GET section in the Swagger GUI cannot be specified but can be injected in the POST section, with a successful response upon execution.

 ![](/articles/15_web_services/17_Graphit/images/44_graphit_with_parameters.PNG)

 ## Parameters Setup When Invoking Graphit From a Web Service
 A Graphit file can be invoked directly or be wrapped by a WS.
-When wrapped by the WS, the WS sends the parameters to Graphit which then parses them accordingly when generating the XML, JSON or CSV documents.
+When wrapped by a WS, the WS sends the parameters to Graphit which then parses them accordingly when generating the XML, JSON or CSV documents.
 The input parameters for the Graphit file can be populated by a parameter name or by a map object.

 Example: